zvector/fate/README.md

 #### promise

-Returns a promise to the internal binary deferral, which will be `affirm`ed after each item in the queue has itself been affirmatively resolved, or `negate`d if any item is non-affirmatively resolved.
+Returns a promise to the internal binary deferral, which will be `affirm`ed after each item in the pipeline has itself been affirmatively resolved, or `negate`d if any item is non-affirmatively resolved.

 ### Querying state